Tuesday’s ‘Days Of Our Lives’ Spoilers: Gabi Seduces Stefan

 Kate was a huge part of Titan’s success in the past, and tried to convince her former husband that she could help make the company great and powerful again.

 However, Brady will have huge objections about this.
 Titan has been a messy over the past couple of years.
-There have been a revolving door of CEO’s, which have included Brady himself, Sonny Kiriakis (Freddie Smith), and Chad DiMera (Billy Flynn).
-Now Kate wants to step in and run things, and it could cause more drama in the Kiriakis family.
+There have been a revolving door of CEOs, which have included Brady himself, Sonny Kiriakis (Freddie Smith), and Chad DiMera (Billy Flynn).
+Now, Kate wants to step in and run things, and it could cause more drama in the Kiriakis family.

 In the latest #DAYS, Will and Sonny get some shocking news.https://t.co/ZsCmioRrzb pic.twitter.com/2O38FML1kS